 Once you are all registered and ready to roll – you will be taken to a home page that looks like the one below.
 You can do the following from this page:

-- In the stores and products drop downs you can filter to find deals based on broad categories or more specific products.
+- In the stores and products drop downs you can filter to find shopping promotions based on broad categories or more specific products.

 - If you know a specific product you are going to want to purchase soon (say a Watch for example) – you can use the Watchlist tab to add it and track the price until you are ready to buy.